-5.1.1 The Independent Adviser should prepare an executive summary.
+5.1.1 The Independent Adviser is encouraged to consider preparing an executive summary.
 The main purpose of the executive summary is to provide shareholders with a summary of the Independent Adviser's key justifications in arriving at its opinion.